StevenTammen/bibledocs.org/content/questions-and-answers/reader-correspondence/on-the-possibility-of-multiple-rahabs/the-supposed-scandal-of-a-prostitute-in-the-line-of-christ/index.md

 Since the bloodline of the Savior came through Tamar's son Perez, one of the twins born of Judah, Tamar too is in the lineage of Christ.
 Despite being sent away unwanted and treated unjustly, her vindication comes in her sons.
 God's grace is evident in that the bloodline of Christ leads back to a woman cast aside rather than a treasured wife, counter to expectations.

 Finally, God delivered the spies of Israel by a prostitute rather than a noble woman of virtue.
-Of all the people in the land, only a prostitute feared the Lord and acted to save her family.
+Of all the people in the land, only a prostitute feared the Lord and acted to save her family -- literally only her.
 Perhaps most shocking of all our women, Rahab represents the grace of God in full effect.
 This is not the outward plastering over of dirtiness within -- lipstick on a pig -- but a complete rebirth from the inside out, a woman turning from death to life.
 God's grace is more than evident in these events -- it practically screams from every word.
 Even though such shatters expectations.

 <!-- --- -->

 ### Conclusions {#conclusions}

-To tie everything together into a nice neat bow, if communicating the above was in fact God's purpose in having the women mentioned in Matthew's genealogy (and there is little other logical explanation for their inclusion), then it actually makes quite a bit more sense for the Rahab mentioned in the genealogy to be the prostitute mentioned in Joshua.
+To tie everything together into a nice neat bow, if, [as argued above](#but-they-were-included-in-matthew-s-genealogy-specifically-to-showcase-god-s-surpassing-grace-towards-mankind), communicating His consistent pattern of redemptive grace towards humanity  was in fact God's purpose in having the women mentioned in Matthew's genealogy (and there is little other logical explanation for their inclusion), then it actually makes quite a bit more sense for the Rahab mentioned in the genealogy to be the prostitute mentioned in Joshua.
 Otherwise why would this woman be mentioned by name alongside all the other "trophies of grace" (Bathsheba, Ruth, Tamar)?

 So, far from us having theological problems if we take the Rahab in the genealogy to be the prostitute, the context almost demands it.